Non-cocommutative C$^{*}$-bialgebra defined as the direct sum of free group C$^{*}$-algebras

 We say that a C$^{*}$-bialgebra $(A,\Delta)$ is {\it strictly proper} if $\Delta(a)\in A\otimes A$ for any $a\in A$; $(A,\Delta)$ is {\it unital} if $A$ is unital and $\Delta$ is unital; $(A,\Delta)$ is {\it counital} if there exists $\vep\in {\rm Hom}(A,\bbc)$ such that

 We call $\vep$ the {\it counit} of $A$ and write $(A,\Delta,\vep)$ as the counital C$^{*}$-bialgebra $(A,\Delta)$ with the counit $\vep$.
 Remark that Definition \ref{defi:cstar} does not mean $\Delta(A)\subset A\otimes A$.
 If $A$ is unital, then $(A,\Delta)$ is strictly proper.
 A {\it bialgebra} in the purely algebraic theory \cite{Abe,Kassel} means a unital counital strictly proper bialgebra with the unital counit with respect to the algebraic tensor product, which does not need to have an involution.
 Hence a C$^{*}$-bialgebra is not a bialgebra in general.
+In Definition \ref{defi:cstar}, if $A$ is unital and $\Delta $ is unital, then the condition of the dense subspace in $A\otimes A$ can be omitted.

 According to \cite{TS02}, we recall several notions of C$^{*}$-bialgebra. \begin{defi} \begin{enumerate} \item For two C$^{*}$-bialgebras $(A_{1},\Delta_{1})$ and $(A_{2},\Delta_{2})$, $f$ is a C$^{*}$-bialgebra morphism from $(A_{1},\Delta_{1})$ to $(A_{2},\Delta_{2})$ if $f$ is a non-degenerate $*$-homomorphism from $A_{1}$ to $M(A_{2})$ such that $(f\otimes f)\circ \Delta_{1}=\Delta_{2}\circ f$.
 In addition, if $f(A_{1})\subset A_{2}$, then $f$ is called strictly proper. \item A map $f$ is a C$^{*}$-bialgebra endomorphism of a C$^{*}$-bialgebra $(A,\Delta)$ if $f$ is a C$^{*}$-bialgebra morphism from $A$ to $A$.
 In addition, if $f(A)\subset A$ and $f$ is bijective, then $f$ is called a C$^{*}$-bialgebra automorphism of $(A,\Delta)$. \item A pair $(B,\Gamma)$ is a right comodule-C$^{*}$-algebra of a C$^{*}$-bialgebra $(A,\Delta)$ if $B$ is a C$^{*}$-algebra and $\Gamma$ is a non-degenerate $*$-homomorphism from $B$ to $M(B\otimes A)$ such that the following holds: